Binary gravitational waves as probes of quantum graviton states: Criterion for detecting gravitons

 \section{Criterion for detecting gravitons}

-In the previous sections, we showed that the state of GWs can be described as a coherent-squeezed state.
-This implies that the quantum nature of primordial GWs may, in principle, be probed through observation of binary black holes.
+In the previous sections, we showed that the state of gravitational waves can be described as a coherent-squeezed state.
+This implies that the quantum nature of primordial gravitational waves may, in principle, be probed through observation of binary black holes.
 In this section, we rewrite the condition~(\ref{eq:condition_cohsq}) in terms of the present-day observed frequency $f$.